eficode-academy/python3-101/lists/03-lists.md

 ## maximum

-Create a function `maximum` that takes a list of integrals as parameter.
-Return the biggest integral of that list.
+Create a function `maximum` that takes a list of integers as parameter.
+Return the biggest integer of that list.

 ## positives

-Create a function `positives` that takes a list of integrals as parameter.
+Create a function `positives` that takes a list of integers as parameter.
 Return a new list that has only positives of that list.